borealsystems/companion-module-borealsystems-director/readme.md

-This is a Companion module to execute stacks on Boreal Systems Director
+## Boreal Systems Director

-It uses Fetch to send raw POST requests with a GraphQL payload to the core to fetch and execute stacks.
+This module will connect to any Director Core of any version via GraphQL over HTTP or HTTPS

+**v1.0.0**
+* Added Stack Execution